Ayushgithubcodebasics/Marketing-Campaign-Performance-python-A-B-testing-time-analysis/README.md

 ## Limitations

-* **Synthetic Data**: The dataset used is synthetic and contains exactly 365 entries for 2019.
-It is intended for demonstrating analytical techniques rather than drawing real-world business conclusions.
 * **Simplistic Model**: The regression model is a simple linear model and does not account for other potential factors like seasonality, ad spend, or creative variations.